 For the first time in the series, licensed vehicles have been introduced in the game.
 With detailed damage modeling, the driving experience will be more realistic than all the previous games.
 Although the city map is not 100 percent identical, the major portions of the city are there like the real one.

 It’s not a big deal though as the driving experience will keep the feel alive that you are driving in San Francisco where driving is not an easy task to do.
 We don’t have much details on multiplayer except that the multiplayer of Driver: San Francisco uses the Shift Mechanic.

 This can make things interesting just like the multiplayer of F.E.A.R 3.
-It is expected that the game will also feature the split screen option which is a good news as it always feels great when you can play a game with your buddies or family at the same place on the same console.
+It is expected that the game will also feature the split-screen option which is good news as it always feels great when you can play a game with your buddies or family at the same place on the same console.